The hardest hit areas will most likely be the ones

 Considering the facts, an issue of water shortage is likely to hit the Middle East especially hard.
 Though there are already many problems there, in many places there is neither enough food nor enough water.

-Today, the fact that white people, not so long ago, were transporting objects on their heads is more likely to be met with laughter than familiarity.
+Today, the fact that white people, not so long ago, were transporting objects on their heads is likely to be met with laughter.
 The fun is over, however, if you have to carry your things on your own.
 The less favorable the conditions, the further you have will have to walk to retrieve such items.
 In Africa, people often have to walk kilometers to the nearest waterhole.
 In Europe, if you are still alive by then, you will have to accept the fact that you have to work very hard after the crash in order to survive, if you don’t want to emigrate.
 There will be no 35-hour work weeks, and no holidays.
 Otherwise, you may consider yourself lucky if you manage to carry your belongings to the place where they are needed.
 At Finca Bayano you will also have to work more than 35 hours each week, however, you will neither starve nor freeze to death.

 Australia and New Zealand will probably be less affected by the crash.
 Even if problems will arise in the cities – as everywhere in the world – both countries are extremely sparsely populated and have large reserves in the countryside.
-It remains to be seen whether “civilized Australians” will easily adapt to Aboriginal way of life and whether New Zealanders will learn something from the Maoris.
+It remains to be seen whether “civilized Australians” will easily adapt to the Aboriginal way of life and whether New Zealanders will learn something from the Maoris.
 At least, the few indigenous people who still live naturally today can teach them that it is possible to do without “counterfeit money”.
 While it has always been a little more complicated for foreigners to gain a foothold in these countries, immigrants have not been allowed to buy land in New Zealand since 2017.
-In Australia, a law to this effect may be passed next year.
+In Australia, a law to this effect may be passed soon.

 Question: Which Part of The World Will Be Hit The Hardest?